Diamond-shaped evolution of the superconducting interference pattern in NbTiN weak-link Josephson junctions: Transport characteristics

-We fabricated NbTiN weak-leak junctions through a standard electron-beam lithography technique using Bi$_{2}$O$_{2}$Se flakes as a bolster.
-NbTiN film with a thickness of $\sim$65 nm was sputtered onto Bi$_{2}$O$_{2}$Se flakes ($\sim$30 nm thick).
-Due to the height difference between the top of the flake and the Si/SiO$_2$ substrate, the weak link of NbTiN was formed at the flake edge naturally.
+Josephson junctions with NbTiN weak links were fabricated via standard electron-beam lithography, utilizing Bi$_{2}$O$_{2}$Se flakes as a structural substrate.
+A 65-nm-thick NbTiN film was sputtered onto Bi$_{2}$O$_{2}$Se flakes ($\sim$30 nm thick), with the weak link self-forming at the flake edge due to the height disparity between the flake and the Si/SiO$_2$substrate.
 Devices were then wire-bonded and measured in a cryo-free $^3$He/$^4$He dilution refrigerator equipped with a three-axis vector magnet and reaching a base temperature of $T$ = 10 mK.
-The transport measurements were carried out in a quasi-four terminal configuration using standard lock-in techniques.
+The transport measurements were carried out in a quasi-four-terminal configuration [Fig.~\ref{fig:Fig_1}(d)] using standard lock-in techniques .

-We focus on Josephson junction A (JJA) in the main text, and present the results for JJB in the Supplemental Material, Sec. \uppercase\expandafter{\romannumeral5}~\cite{[See Supplemental Material]SM}.
-Figure ~\ref{fig:Fig_1}(a) shows the measured differential resistance of JJA as a function of current bias $I$ (red curve).
-The characteristic switching behavior between superconducting and dissipative states is observed at critical supercurrent $I_c\cong$ 185 nA.
-The integrated voltage-current ($V$-$I$) curve is shown in Fig.~\ref{fig:Fig_1}(a) by the green curve.
-At high bias the dissipative state corresponds to a resistance $R_N \cong$ 310 $\Omega$.
-Extrapolating the normal-state section of the $V$-$I$ curve to zero voltage yields an excess current $I_e$ = 78.3 nA (as shown by the dot dashed lines).
-Employing the electron-phonon coupling strength $2\Delta=$ 3.9 $k_B T_c$ and adopting critical temperature $T_c \sim$ 10 K for NbTiN electrode, a superconducting gap $\Delta=$ 1.68 meV is derived~\cite{BTKPhysRevB.99.245302}.
-We can obtain $I_c R_N \sim 57$ $\mu$eV and $I_e R_N \sim 24.3$ $\mu$eV.
-These values are significantly smaller than the superconducting gap, indicating a low junction transparency based on the Blonder-Tinkham-Klapwijk (BTK) theory~\cite{BTKPhysRevB.38.8707,BTKPhysRevB.27.6739}.